gardener/network-problem-detector/README.md

    ./nwpdcli deploy agent
    ```

    This step will also provide a default configuration with jobs for the daemon sets on node and pod networks.
 See below for more details.

+   *Note:* Run `./nwpdcli deploy agent --help` to see more options.

 4. Optional: In a second shell run the controller to update the configuration on changes of nodes and pod endpoints of the pod network daemon set with